 Hadrian's Wall Fairtrade group was started in 2009 during Fairtrade fortnight.
-The 'plan' was to achieve Fairtrade registration for the Wall area (approx. 10 miles either side of the Wall) by Fairtrade fortnight 2010.
-This was an ambitious task with the co-ordination of some 9 local authorities and various other national and local bodies.
-WE DID IT!
+The aim was to achieve Fairtrade registration for the Wall area (approx. 10 miles either side of the Wall) by Fairtrade fortnight 2010.
+This was an ambitious task, but with the co-ordination of some 9 local authorities and various other national and local bodies, it was achieved.

 Hadrian's Wall Fairtrade area now boasts some 3 WORLD FIRSTS:

 The first World Heritage Area to become a Fairtrade area - in the world

 The first area in the world that spans two countries (England & Scotland)

 The first area in the world to completely encompass National Trails.